Experimental End-to-End Optimization of Directly Modulated Laser-based IM/DD Transmission: DML characteristics

 \section{DML characteristics}

 The characteristics of the laser play an important role in the error performance of DML-based IM/DD links, primarily due to the laser's strong nonlinear dynamics, limited bandwidth, and significant frequency chirping.
-The utilized NEL NLK1551SSC DML is designed for 10 Gbps links for up to 50~km, featuring a typical nominal external efficiency of 0.15 W/A. The measured L-I curves of the utilized laser at three different controlled temperatures $T \in [22.5, 25, 27.5]$~°C are shown in \cref{fig:l_i_h21}a.
+The utilized NEL NLK1551SSC DML is designed for 10 Gbps links for up to 50~km, featuring a typical nominal external efficiency of 0.15 W/A. \flag{The bias current, or direct current component of the signal to the laser $I_\mathrm{bias}$ is limited to a maximum of 100~mA.} The measured L-I curves of the utilized laser at three different controlled temperatures $T \in [22.5, 25, 27.5]$~°C are shown in \cref{fig:l_i_h21}a.
 The threshold current $I_\mathrm{th}$ of the laser is measured to be 7.5~mA.
 The three L-I curves show a similar pattern in their slope (differential external efficiency, $\eta_d$), where the value of $\eta_d$ is maximum around 52.5~mA (0.067~W/A) and decreases for both higher and lower $I_\mathrm{bias}$ values.
 The small-signal modulation responses measured for three different $I_\mathrm{bias} \in [50, 70, 90]$~mA and $T = 25$~°C are plotted in \cref{fig:l_i_h21}b.
 The responses are measured by sweeping the frequency of an input sinusoidal electrical current and recording the corresponding magnitude of the modulated optical output power to characterize the bandwidth of the laser.
 The peak-to-peak current of the sinusoidal input signal is 8~mA.
 The measured 3-dB bandwidth for $I_\mathrm{bias} = [50, 70, 90]$~mA are $[14.2, 17.1, 18.7]$~GHz, respectively.

 This leads to the significant difference in the low frequency response of the 3 curves. \cref{fig:l_i_h21} also hints at a trade-off between extinction ratio and modulation bandwidth (increasing with higher $I_\mathrm{bias}$ in \cref{fig:l_i_h21}b), with the $I_\mathrm{bias} \approx 50$~mA region offering a higher extinction ratio while delivering reduced bandwidth compared to higher bias currents.